Psychological Development Across the Life Cycle

 There are developmental challenges to be mastered throughout the life cycle from infancy through old age.
 This course will utilize a psychoanalytic perspective to explore these intrapsychic and interpersonal developmental tasks and the issues resulting from failure to master them.

-This course is given in two parts, Part I in the fall semester and Part II in the spring.
+The course will be given in two parts, Part I in the fall semester and Part II in the spring.
 Each semester's course will be 16 sessions.

-Part I began with an introduction to the psychoanalytic developmental model, followed by a discussion of defenses and their role in development.
-The developmental tasks of the child, from the establishment of psychic structures in infancy to the beginnings of the reorganization of these structures in preadolescence, were addressed.
+Part I will begin with an introduction of the psychoanalytic developmental model, followed by a discussion of defenses and their role in development.
+The developmental tasks of the child, from the establishment of psychic structures in infancy to the beginnings of the reorganization of those structures in preadolescence, will be addressed in the context of the child?s growing internal challenges as he faces an expanding interpersonal, social, and academic world.

 This course is appropriate for intermediate through advanced students, as well as clinicians with extensive experience who have permission of the instructor.